timersys/popups/README.txt

 == Frequently Asked Questions ==

+= How to open a popup by pressing a link or button ? = Check the following gist (https://gist.github.com/timersys/d68690a85aed14a02318)

 = How can I include a custom link inside of the popup ? = By default any link you enter will be used as a conversion link.
 By that we mean that if the link is clicked the popup will be closed as the user already performed the desired action.
 To avoid that you can add the class attribute .spu-not-close to the link